← Back to How-To

 Your problem statement should be concise and answer three questions:

-"For remote team managers (Who), maintaining team cohesion and preventing burnout is a constant struggle (What) because existing tools are either asynchronous and impersonal or require scheduling yet another video call (Why)."
+Example Problem Statement: "For remote team managers (Who), maintaining team cohesion and preventing burnout is a constant struggle (What) because existing tools are either asynchronous and impersonal or require scheduling yet another video call (Why)."

 Use search trends (Google Trends, Ahrefs) and community signals (Reddit, Indie Hackers, specific forums) to see if people are actively discussing this pain point.
 Is there a rising search volume for keywords related to the problem?
 Are people posting questions or complaints about it?
 This initial research provides a low-cost signal that the problem is real and pressing.